cmangos/mangos-wotlk/bot_readme.txt

 /s .bot co|combatorder BOTNAME COMBATORDER [TARGET] /invite BOTNAME (bot will auto accept invite)

-For a full list of commands, use '/t BOTNAME help' or various subcommands e.g. '/t BOTNAME auction remove'.
+For a full list of commands, use '/t BOTNAME help' or various subcommands e.g. '/t BOTNAME help auction remove'.

 /t BOTNAME attack (bot will attack selected target, similar to the way a pet can attack) /t BOTNAME follow (orders bot to follow player; will also revive bot if dead or teleport bot if far away)